bketelsen/distributed/src/dcom/exercises/logger/readme.txt

-1. Start a nats server by running the "nats-server1.sh" script in this directory ( it may already be running - `docker ps` to see )
+1. Start a nats server by running the "nats-docker.sh" script in this directory, or by downloading NATS at http://nats.io/download/nats-io/gnatsd/ ( it may already be running - `docker ps` to see )
 2. Build the publisher and subscriber applications on two different nodes
 3. Modify the subscriber to take the messages it receives and append them to a text file.